FOSSIL FUEL TREATY THEORY OF CHANGE

 The Need to Address Fossil Fuel Demand AND Supply

-With no limit on the expansion of the supply of fossil fuels, production continues to rise along with climate pollution.
-Governments around the world have plans to continue expansion to levels that would result in 120 percent more emissions than what’s needed to keep warming to 1.5C per the Paris Agreement.
+With no limit on the expansion of the supply of fossil fuels, fossil fuel production continues to rise along with climate pollution.
+Governments around the world have plans to continue expansion to levels that would result in 120% more emissions than what’s needed to keep warming to 1.5C per the Paris Agreement.
 We need to use both sides of the scissors by cutting supply and demand.
 This means stopping expansion and managing a fast and fair global transition and phase out of fossil fuels.

 An international agreement is needed to end the expansion of oil, gas and coal production, wind down existing production to manageable levels and ensure there is a coordinated, financially achievable and fair shift to clean energy and other low-carbon solutions.
 That’s where the Fossil Fuel Treaty comes in.